michael mack poet playwright performer

 like dice.
 Even now they return:

-"Spartacus Speaks" is a meditation in the voice of the gladiator after his death on the cross.
-First published in the Mississippi Valley Review, the poem will appear in the forthcoming anthology Legendary: Stories We Tell Today, Stories Our Children Will Tell Tomorrow.
+First published in the Mississippi Valley Review, "Spartacus Speaks" appears in the anthology Legendary: Stories We Tell Today, Stories Our Children Will Tell Tomorrow.